pganalyze/pganalyze-docs/enterprise/setup/index.md

 ### Appendix A - Amazon Web Services IAM Role

-Your IAM role will need two policies assigned - at first, the predefined "AmazonRDSReadOnlyAccess" policy that gives access to most Amazon RDS information and statistics.
+Your IAM role will need two policies assigned - at first, the predefined `AmazonRDSReadOnlyAccess` policy that gives access to most Amazon RDS information and statistics.

 In addition, you'll also need to add an inline policy with the following content, if you want to use the log monitoring feature: